danikam/analysis-preservation-tutorial/_episodes/01-docker-intro.md

 It is an excellent guide that should be routinely visited, but the emphasis of this introduction is on using Docker, not how Docker itself works.

-A note up front, Docker has very similar syntax to Git and Linux, so if you are familiar with the command line tools for them then most of Docker should seem somewhat natural (though you should still read the docs!).

 [![Docker logo](https://www.docker.com/sites/default/files/social/docker_twitter_share_new.png)](https://www.docker.com/)

 # What's a Docker Container?